 The Ultimate Cruise Packing Checklist

-Over 24 million people are expected to enjoy a cruise in 2018.
+Millions of people are enjoying a cruise every year.
 Will you and your family be among them?

 If so, you’re likely wondering what to pack for your upcoming journey.
 Even seasoned cruisers struggle to find the balance between bringing too much–or not enough.